 This one is obvious, but also very challenging to photograph.
 We shared low light photography tips a while ago, but for a quick summary, here are a few tips to capture stunning Christmas lights:

-- Go for wide aperture – the bigger, the better! f/1.8 or f/2.0 would be ideal, but if your lens can’t accommodate it, then choose the biggest aperture setting.
+- Go for a wide aperture – the bigger, the better! f/1.8 or f/2.0 would be ideal, but if your lens can’t accommodate it, then choose the biggest aperture setting.

 - Find the optimum shutter speed – Getting the right shutter speed is a difficult balance to strike.
 Too fast and you’ll get a dark image, too slow and you’ll get an overexposed image.
 Every condition is different, so experiment with the shutter speed to get the perfect one.

 - Low ISO – keep it low (under 400) for high-quality photos

 - Use a tripod – due to the low shutter speed, any photo taken without a tripod will just be blurry